Can People with Diabetes Eat Walnuts?

 Key Takeaways

-- Other nuts such as almonds, pistachios, and peanuts also provide benefits for people with diabetes.
+- Other nuts like almonds, pistachios, and peanuts also offer benefits